 Vince.
 Performed in the Lithuanian Open Society Fund Theater Festival,

-• Assistant Professor of English, the University of Southern Maine, Portland,
+Assistant Professor of English, the University of Southern Maine, Portland, Maine

-Maine (Online Creative Writing course and Ecocriticism course), 1998 - Present
+Currently teaches: Online Creative Writing and Ecocriticism EYE 199, 1998 - Present

 • School Year Abroad – China, Beijing, Hosted by Beijing Normal University,